3DMambaComplete: Exploring Structured State Space Model for Point Cloud Completion

 \subsection{Experimental Metrics}

-For the synthetic datasets ShapeNet55/34 and PCN, we apply $\mathit{L}_1$/$\mathit{L}_2$ Chamfer Distance and F-score as evaluation metrics.
-The Chamfer Distance measures the average distance between the closest points of two point clouds.
-Given a predicted point cloud $P$ and the ground truth $G$~\cite{nguyen2021point}, Chamfer Distance is defined as:
+To evaluate the performance of the synthetic datasets ShapeNet55/34 and PCN, we utilize the $\mathit{L}_1$ and $\mathit{L}_2$ Chamfer Distance as well as the F-score as evaluation metrics.
+The Chamfer Distance is a metric that calculates the average distance between the nearest points in two point clouds, namely the forecast point cloud $P$ and the ground truth $G$ \cite{nguyen2021point}.
+Mathematically, the Chamfer Distance can be defined as follows: